7 Steps for Financial Success

-The markets have been very volatile this year and as we approach the UK referendum on EU membership there is likely to be further wobbles in the near future.
+The markets have been very volatile recently.
 Consequently, I thought it would be a good time to post a reminder of 7 strategies which have been proven to deliver financial success.

-Fourth: charges.
-The charges for financial services are much more transparent than they used to be and there is still much that could be done in this area.
+The charges for financial services are much more transparent than they used to be.
+However, there is still much that could be done in this area.
 You should have a clear understanding of the charges associated with any investment before you invest.
-This allows you see what you are paying for and how much it costs.
-You also have the opportunity to compare costs of services.
+This allows you to see what you are paying for and how much it costs.
+Those who achieve financial success always have an eye on the charges they are paying.
+Cheap is not always good but neither is expensive.
+There are often several layers of charges, so make sure you know them all.
+You also have the opportunity to compare the costs of services.
 However, it is important to make sure you are comparing similar services.
 Ideally, you would not buy services which you do not need as this only increases your costs, which eat into your returns.
 For example, if you are happy making your own investment decisions, don’t buy a product which builds in the cost of advice into the charging structure.

-Fifth: invest for the long term.
-All investments should be considered as medium to long term commitments.
+All investments should be considered as a medium to long term commitment.
 Few professional advisers would recommend an investment in ‘risk’ assets (those which can go up and down in value) for a period of less than 5 years.
 If you think you may need the money within this time frame or your goal is less than 5 years in the future, you would be taking a considerable risk by investing in risk assets rather than holding cash.
 This is because of the returns earned need to be greater than the return on cash, the charges associated with investment and you need to be rewarded substantially for the extra risk taken which is far from guaranteed.
 Investing for the longer term gives you time to build a buffer to protect your original capital and to recover losses should they occur.

-Seventh: Review.
 You may have a plan, a goal, be highly disciplined with a close eye on charges but your investments do not operate in a vacuum.
-Your circumstances change as does the global economy.
+Those who achieve financial success watch for changes in their circumstances and the global economy.
 It is therefore important to regularly review your investment, at least once a year.
 Over time you will invest a lot of money in the portfolio and therefore you owe it to yourself to spend time and effort to make sure it remains appropriate to your circumstances.

 So that’s all seven.
-They may look simple but putting them into practise and maintaining them over long periods of time is far from easy.
+They may look simple but putting them into practice and maintaining them over long periods of time is far from easy.

 I hope you found the above useful, please let me know if you have any comments or questions.